Florida cracker: Modern usage

 Among some Floridians, the term is used as a proud or jocular self-description.
-Since the huge influx of new residents into Florida in the late 20th and early 21st centuries, from the northern parts of the United States and from Mexico and Latin America, the term Florida cracker is used informally by some Floridians to indicate that their families have lived in the state for many generations.
+Since the huge influx of new residents into Florida in the late 20th and early 21st centuries from the northern United States and from Latin America, the term Florida cracker is used informally by some Floridians to indicate that their families have lived in the state for many generations.
 It is considered a source of pride to be descended from "frontier people who did not just live but flourished in a time before air conditioning, mosquito repellent, and screens" according to Florida history writer Dana Ste.
 Claire.

-Cracker Storytelling Festival

 Since the late 20th century, the Cracker Storytelling Festival has been held annually in the fall at Homeland Heritage Park in Homeland, Florida.
-The year 2013 marked the 25th anniversary of the festival.
-The Cracker Storytelling Festival includes many storytellers from around Florida who come to share their stories with visitors.
+2013 marked the 25th anniversary of the festival, which includes storytellers from around Florida who come to share their stories with visitors.
 The majority of visitors who attend this event are students, because storytelling is part of the Florida educational curriculum.
 The festival also incorporates local crafts and artwork, food vendors, a whip-cracking contest, and living-history re-enactment of 19th-century homestead life.